serokell/blog-posts/typescript-for-haskellers/article.md

 By using type parameters, you can also make some more complex things like [this library](https://github.com/pfgray/ts-adt) for ADTs.
 But one of the most valuable features of Haskell that is connected with ADTs is pattern matching.
 It allows you to disclose you structure comparing it with some pattern and based on this condition, execute some code.
-There is [no such functionality](https://github.com/tc39/proposal-pattern-matching) in TypeScript, but [ts-pattern](https://github.com/gvergnaud/ts-pattern) can provide it for you.
+There is [no such functionality](https://github.com/tc39/proposal-pattern-matching) in TypeScript yet, but [ts-pattern](https://github.com/gvergnaud/ts-pattern) can provide it for you.

 Example from repository: